 - Database Administrators: $77,080

 - Network and Computer Systems Administrators: $72,560

 Choosing an online computer science program:

 There currently aren’t as many online programs for computer science as there are traditional programs, but the number and range of online programs are growing rapidly.
+For more information on online education, please see our Top 25 Online Colleges ranking.
 A few things that are good to keep in mind when searching for the right compsci program for you is that you should really play the field before honing in on your top choices.
 There are a wide range of price points, program lengths, and specializations offered by programs.
 By seeking information on a wide range of schools you’re likelier to find features that could really make or break your learning experience, ability to pay for school, or how well a program fits with your goals.

 The Best Online Computer Science Degree Programs